-For more information on cleaning cameras and removing condensation, see Cleaning Cameras and Sensors on page 94.
+For more information on clearing condensation from camera enclosures, see Cleaning Cameras and Sensors on page 90.

-If the alert does not clear by the end of your next planned drive, despite camera cleaning and following the tips above to remove condensation, schedule service at your convenience.
-The vehicle is OK to drive in the meantime.
+If the alert does not clear by the end of your next planned drive, despite cleaning the indicated camera(s) and following recommended steps to clear condensation, schedule service at your next convenient opportunity.
+Your vehicle is OK to drive in the meantime.

-(CC_a001) Unable to charge - Insufficient grounding Check outlet or wiring for proper grounding
+(CC_a001) Unable to charge - Insufficient grounding Proper wiring or outlet grounding must be verified